-It’s very unlikely that Obama did speak, since as it turns out Fox did cover the event.
-First thing I’m looking at here is whether the “B happened” element is present.
+It’s very unlikely that Obama did speak since, as it turns out, Fox did cover the event.
+The first thing I’m looking at here is whether the “B happened” element is present.
 Yes.
 Fox did cover the event.
-That is just like the second block, when the Colts did win.
-The unlikely did in fact occur.
+That is just like the second block when the Colts did win.
+The unlikely did, in fact, occur.

 Fox covered a recent event.
 If President Obama spoke at the event, it’s highly unlikely that Fox will cover the event.
 Therefore, It’s very unlikely that Obama did speak at said event.

-Still perfectly paralell.
-Even if the pieces are kind of laying all over the floor, if you can still assemble them in to the needed blocks, you’ve got the right answer.
+Still perfectly parallel.
+Even if the pieces are lying all over the floor, if you can still assemble them into the needed blocks, you’ve got the right answer.
 It might help for you to think of block 2 as actually two separate blocks.

-That said, don’t get to hung up on the block analogy.
-The point is merely that these pieces can move all over the place.
-Order doesn’t matter.
-However, if one of the pieces is not right, then you can’t build the same blocks and it’s not the right argument.
-That means it’s a wrong answer and you can quickly eliminate it.
+That said, don’t get too hung up on the block analogy.
+The point is that these pieces can move all over the place.
+The order doesn’t matter.
+However, if one of the pieces is not right, you can’t build the same blocks, and it’s not the right argument.
+That means it’s a wrong answer, and you can quickly eliminate it.

 Comparing Individual Premises And Conclusion

-Note that in our example the Kaplan and Princeton Review method of comparing conclusions would have actually worked.
-Your attack plan is to compare blocks one to one, and that includes comparing the conclusions (that’s often the best place to start).
-In our example it was pretty easy.
+Note that the Kaplan and Princeton Review method of comparing conclusions would have actually worked in our example.
+Your attack plan is to compare blocks one to one, including comparing the conclusions (that’s often the best place to start).
+In our example, it was pretty easy.
 A big element of our Block 2 conclusion, something unlikely actually happening, was just not there.
 What about when it’s a little more subtle?